 Based on a Dream: Josť Peterson debuted after Schulz had a dream about creating a half-Swedish, half-Mexican character.
-He later admitted that the idea was funnier when he was dreaming than it turned out to be in real life.
+He later admitted that the humor of the idea didn't really translate well from dream to real life.

 Creator Breakdown: Charles Schulz wanted to continue the strip into at least 2002, but his failing health convinced him to retire when he did.

 Dawson Casting: Averted with the animated productions.
 Charlie Brown was the only character that would always have a working child actor doing his voice.

 Executive Meddling: Schulz was never particularly fond of the title "Peanuts", an invention of the syndicate.
 He was originally going to call it "Lil' Folks", the title of his proto-Peanuts strip, but had to change it because it sounded too much like names of two other strips from the time, Al Capp's Lil' Abner and Little Folks